knightlab-analyses/empress-analyses/README.md

 # empress-analyses

-This document outlines the steps needed to recreate figure 1A, 1B and 2A-C. To generate the artifacts in these figures, we recommend following the steps in the Jupyter notebooks (see the `notebooks` folder).
+This document outlines the steps needed to recreate figure 1A, 1B and 2A-C. To generate the artifacts in these figures, we recommend [installing Empress](https://github.com/biocore/empress), cloning this repository, and following the steps in the Jupyter notebooks (see the `notebooks` folder).

+For visualizing the QZV files **we recommend using Safari or Firefox**, since Google Chrome is known to show degraded performance when loading large files in certain cases (for example Figure 1A-B).
+See [here](https://stackoverflow.com/a/59438847/10730311) for details on this.

 ## Figure 1A